grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 }
 ```

-Also, this methods needs to be defined in the `TodoTrainFleet` class:
+Also, we need to define this method in the `TodoTrainFleet` class:

 ```csharp
 public class TodoTrainFleet : TrainFleet